Calebfergy/LambAgentic-Landing/README.md

 - **"Please fill in all required fields"**: Form validation errors

 ### Database Setup Issues
-1. **Run the migration**: Ensure `create_leads_table.sql` has been executed
+1. **Run the migration**: Ensure the database migration has been executed
 2. **Check RLS policies**: Anonymous users should be able to INSERT into leads table
 3. **Verify table structure**: Ensure all required columns exist

 ### Email Not Sending (This is Optional)
-1. Email notifications are optional - the form works without them
+Email notifications are completely optional - the form works without them.
+If you want email notifications:

-2. Check that `RESEND_API_KEY` is set in Supabase environment variables
+1. **Check Environment Variables**: Ensure both `RESEND_API_KEY` and `SUPABASE_SERVICE_ROLE_KEY` are set in Supabase Project Settings → Environment Variables
-3. Ensure the edge function is deployed: `supabase functions deploy send-lead-notification`
+2. **Verify Edge Function**: Ensure the edge function is deployed: `supabase functions deploy send-lead-notification`
-4. Verify the `from` email domain is verified in Resend
+3. **Check Email Domain**: Verify the `from` email domain is verified in Resend
+4. **Review Function Logs**: Check Supabase Function logs for detailed error messages

+### Authorization Errors
+If you see "Missing authorization header" errors:
+- This typically affects only the optional email notification feature
+- The main form submission (database storage) should still work
+- Ensure `SUPABASE_SERVICE_ROLE_KEY` is set in your Supabase project environment variables
+- Redeploy the edge function after setting environment variables

 ## Database Migration